google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 #### Call endOfStream()

-At the end of processing the media file, `MediaSource.readyState` should be set to `ended` and a `sourceended` event should fire.
-Neither of these happen automatically, but we can trigger them by calling `MediaSource.endOfStream()`.
+After all `ArrayBuffers` are appended, and no further media data is expect, call `MediaSource.endOfStream()`.
+This will change `MediaSource.readyState` to `ended` and fire the `sourceended` event.

-Do this inside the `SourceBuffer.onupdateend`.
+You also need to disconnect the blob URL from the `MediaSource` object.
+This allows the browser to reclaim the resources alocated to the `MediaSource` instance, assuming there are no references to it elsewhere.
+Do this by calling `revokeObjectURL()` on the source itself.

 <pre class="prettyprint">
 function sourceOpen(e) {